 Conference Center and Classroom Building – Dedicated in September 2001, the Conference Center features a multi-purpose conference room that can accommodate up to 150 people, three smaller rooms that hold sixteen people, two classrooms, and faculty and staff offices

 - Art Gallery – Hosts monthly art exhibits and is used for a variety of public and campus events.
 Located in the center of faculty and staff offices on the first floor of the Administration Building.

 - Information and Technology Center (IT Center) - Dedicated in June 2000, the $3 million IT Center is equipped with state-of-the-art software and computer technology.
 The Center contains the 35-seat Allegheny Ludlum Technology Classroom; a 20-seat multi-media classroom; a team project/lecture classroom; a networking laboratory; a PC hardware laboratory; and a capstone project laboratory.
 The IT Center is also equipped to support wireless access.
 The IT Center is located in the Theatre and IST Building.

 - Forum Theatre – The 348-seat thrust stage theatre opened in 1971.
 The first student production was "A Funny Thing Happened on the Way to the Forum."

 - Computer Center – Provides access to a wide variety of computer resources including e-mail accounts and Internet access.
-Workstations feature IBM computer systems and Microsoft software.
+Workstations feature Dell computer systems and Microsoft software.
 Located on the lower level of Blissell Library.